JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 ### Debugging through a reverse proxy

 When code is deployed to an MCU it might be desirable to let the device connect to your development machine running IIS Express.
-This can be achieved with a proxy such as [this one](https://www.npmjs.com/package/iisexpress-proxy).
+This can be achieved with a proxy such as [iisexpress-proxy](https://www.npmjs.com/package/iisexpress-proxy).

 Be aware that this leads to SocketExceptions with the current version of **nanoFramework** System.Net.Http when sending consecutive requests to your development machine.
 A simple retry mechanism in Debug mode will get around this.

-## WebServer: almost like in the full ASP.NET
+## WebServer: almost like full ASP.NET

 The title is correct, we kept the core ideas of the full ASP.NET framework.
-We shrink everything possible, and got rid of a lot of things but kept the notion of a controller, security authentication and all used with attribute decoration.
+We shrink everything possible, but kept the controller, security authentication, and attribute decoration concepts.
 You'll find the source in the .NET nanoFramework [WebServer](https://github.com/nanoframework/nanoFramework.WebServer) repository.
-Some of those features include:
+Features include:

-- Handle multi-thread requests
+- Handling multi-thread requests
 - Serve static files on any storage
-- Handle parameter in URL
+- Handle parameters in URL
-- Possible to have multiple WebServer running at the same time
+- Multiple WebServer running at the same time
-- supports GET/PUT and any other word
+- Supports GET/PUT
+- Supports content in POST
 - Supports any type of header
-- Supports content in POST
-- Reflection for easy usage of controllers and notion of routes
+- Reflection for easy usage of controllers and routes
-- Helpers to return error code directly facilitating REST API
+- Helpers to return error codes
 - HTTPS support
 - [URL decode/encode](https://github.com/nanoframework/lib-nanoFramework.System.Net.Http/blob/develop/nanoFramework.System.Net.Http/Http/System.Net.HttpUtility.cs)

 The main limitations are:

-- No  support for any zip in the request or response stream
+- No zip support for request or response streams
 - No built-in dependency injection.
 This is coming and in private preview for the moment

 ### Usage

-You just need to specify a port and a timeout for the queries and add an event handler when a request is incoming.
-With this first way, you will have an event raised every time you'll receive a request.
+Specify a port, a timeout for the queries, and add an event handler for incoming requests.

 ```csharp
 using (WebServer server = new WebServer(80, HttpProtocol.Http)